etesami/duolingo-french/README.md

 - Duolingo French Course

-**Note:** The content of this repository has been relocated [here](https://etesami.github.io/french).
+> :warning: The content of this repository has been relocated [here](https://etesami.github.io/french).
 This new environment offers improved control over visualization and content management.

-Please checkout this page: [https://etesami.github.io/french](https://etesami.github.io/french)
+> Please checkout this page: [https://etesami.github.io/french](https://etesami.github.io/french)